Pitt, Greenville and Craven County area Salvation Army assistance programs.

-Emergency assistance and social services are available from the Salvation Army in Greenville and Pitt County North Carolina.
+Emergency assistance as well as social services are available from the Salvation Army in Greenville and Pitt County North Carolina.
+The Christian charity has a Family Store, financial aid (for rent, utilities, and more), food and other support.
+During the back to school season students in Pitt County can get free school supplies or clothes and the holiday Angel Tree program gives free Christmas gifts or gift cards.
 The programs administered are also available for the entire surrounding region, including families in Beaufort, Craven, and Martin County.

 While the program terms and funding will change, some of what is offered includes free hot meals and canned boxes of food.
 Housing, such as shelter or emergency rent/eviction prevention funds may be disbursed.
 Or look into emergency financial assistance for needs such as utility bills, medications, transportation, and programs for seniors.

 Seasonal assistance programs

 Christmas resources, including meals, toys, and other charity type programs, are administered.
 The Salvation Army wants to ensure children from low income families and our elders are able to experience the joy of the holidays.
 So volunteers and staff from the Greenville centers participate in fund raising, programs such as Angel Tree, and more.
 Gifts, toys, and companionship is provided to children, teenagers, and the elderly in Pitt County and other nearby towns.